muratk3n/thirdwave/en/README.md

 SBC thinks Twitter alone is responsible for Trump's 2016 election BTW.
 He doesn't really get what is going on.
-His main crowd seems to be comfortable brunch liberal types who just want to be served up some "safe resistance".
+His main crowd seems to be affluent centrist types who just want to be served up some safe resistance.

 ---